hiking pico mountain

 If I ever do it again, I’d definitely bring a tent and spend the night up there.
 Camping in the crater, under a sky full of stars, sounds like the perfect way to soak in everything this mountain has to offer.
 So, whether it’s your first climb or a return trip, Pico Mountain is an adventure worth crossing off your list.

 Looking for more adventures?
-Check out my other guides for Pico Island here or my hiking guides for the Azores here.
-And hey, if you enjoy my content, you can support me with a coffee 😊
+Check out my 5 Best Hikes on Pico island guide or my hiking guides for the Azores here.
+If you found this guide helpful and want to support more content like this, feel free to support me with a coffee 😊

 Happy hiking, and see you on the next one!